ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 * The Verb, which can be `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `OPTION`, or `PATCH`
 * The Handler, which provides us with access to handling the request

-Given the Routing Feature is so common in any application, there is a convenient `routing` function that makes it simpler to define routes:
+Given the Routing Feature is so common in any application, there is a convenient `routing` function that makes it simpler to install routing:

 ```kotlin
 routing {